-Rhetoric is the faculty of persuasive speech, which possesses a proper sequence, on any given subject, either in sciences or in actions, and has the power and the ability to persuade the multitude and push the hearers to attention and consensus to what is said.61
+Rhetoric is the faculty of persuasive speech, which possesses a proper sequence, on any given subject, either in sciences or in actions, and has the power and the ability to persuade the multitude and push the hearers to attention and consensus to what is said.

-The implication of this definition and its connections to the progymnasmata and, to some extent, Plato's philosophy have been already discussed by John Watt, who explains that this sentence seems to be composed of pre-existing pieces coming from the Greco-Roman tradition, arranged in a way that appears unique to Antony.62 According to Antony, rhetoric is necessary to have the crowd's attention and to make it agree with what the orator is saying.
+The implication of this definition and its connections to the progymnasmata and, to some extent, Plato's philosophy have been already discussed by John Watt, who explains that this sentence seems to be composed of pre-existing pieces coming from the Greco-Roman tradition, arranged in a way that appears unique to Antony.
+According to Antony, rhetoric is necessary to have the crowd's attention and to make it agree with what the orator is saying.
 This definition calls for some reflection on the contexts in which rhetoric was meant to be used by Syriac speakers and writers.
-Even though Antony starts from persuasion as the main characteristic of rhetoric, and, in chapter 3 of Book One, he technically refers to all three Aristotelian rhetorical discourses - although in a very different way, as we will see shortly -, in practice he seems to be more concerned with laudatory speeches, to the study of which he dedicates more space than the rest.63 This is already a big difference from the Greek classical past, where rhetoric was largely employed to win arguments in court.
-Epideictic rhetoric was given bigger prominence by the Second Sophistic and later in the Byzantine rhetorical tradition,
+Even though Antony starts from persuasion as the main characteristic of rhetoric, and, in chapter 3 of Book One, he technically refers to all three Aristotelian rhetorical discourses - although in a very different the other quotations see Raguse 1968 and the comments in Nicosia forthcoming b.

-58 However, for a discussion on the reception of the progymnastic strategies and models in Syriac literature, see Arzhanov 2019b.
+However, for a discussion on the reception of the progymnastic strategies and models in Syriac literature, see Arzhanov 2019b.